OutboundSpade/cc_injector/README.md

 ### Modifying Variables

-In the `cc_injector` file, 2 variables are inted for modification:
+In the `cc_injector` file, 2 variables are intended for modification:
 `CC` and `TMP_PATH`.

 `CC` - path/name of your "real" c compiler (ex. gcc, clang)